MatiasZepeda/Matizepeda/README.md

 # Matizepeda

 This repository contains a simple happiness tracker.
-The `happiness_tracker.py` script lets you record your happiness each day on a scale of 0–10.
+You can log your daily happiness either from the command line or via a small web page.

-## Usage
+## Command-line usage

 Run the script with Python and follow the prompt: